miraland-labs/solarti-program-library/docs/src/token-swap.md

 account into the swap's source token account, and then transfers tokens from its destination token account into the user's destination token account.

-Since Solana programs require all accounts to be declared in the instruction, users need to gather all account information from the pool state account: the token A and B accounts, pool token mint, and fee account.
+Since Miraland programs require all accounts to be declared in the instruction, users need to gather all account information from the pool state account: the token A and B accounts, pool token mint, and fee account.